Close

 Forest ecucation centre with multi-bed rooms.
 Dining room, lounge with table football, table tennis, fireplace and seating area.
 Large outdoor area with football pitch, volleyball net, basketball hoop and fire pit.

 Full catering.
 The group participates in the cooking, kitchen and housekeeping.
-Vegetarian catering is possible.
+Vegetarian and vegan catering is possible.
 Please indicate any intolerances when registering.

 Location and leisure

 Play and sports activities on the large outdoor area, group games, campfire.
-You will spend the weekend with a trip to Bremen on Saturday and with chilling out and free time on Sunday.
+You will spend the weekend with an organized trip to Bremen on Saturday and with chilling out and free time on Sunday.
 Schwaförden itself is a village with only 1,500 inhabitants.

 Project hosted by